stefanasandei/cansat-firmware/README.md

 2. Upload the firmare to the Arduino

-Modify the `upload.bat` script first to update the avrdude config path and the port.
+Modify the `upload.sh` script first to update the avrdude config path and the port.

 ```
-$ upload
+$ ./upload.sh
 ```

-Make sure the Arduino UNO is connected to the PC when running this command!
+Make sure the Arduino Nano is connected to the PC when running this command.

 ## License